Ines-Akaichi/aclib/README.md

 ```bash
 java -jar aclib-0.0.1-SNAPSHOT.jar arg1 arg2;
 ```
-TWhere `arg1` is the location for the config file, and `arg2` is the input query.
+TWhere `arg1` is the path for the config file, and `arg2` is the input query.

 ## Update Aclib or Create your Own Jar